Thursday, 13 February 2020

 I want to try a little experiment before getting into the review proper.
 I want you to read the words in front of you.
 Not out loud.
 Just in your head.
 Read every.
 Single.
 Word.

-As your eyes dart across this page, the words unravel inside your mind, turning black ciphers on the screen into phrases and sentences that (hopefully) you are able to understand.
+As your eyes dart across this page, the words unravel inside your mind, turning ciphers on the screen into phrases and sentences that (hopefully) you are able to understand.

 Now pay attention to the words as you’re reading them.